UCANR

 5. If the request is for a software service (not a software product), you submit a Request for Contracting Out Services Form to HR.

-6. You submit a Data and Technology Assessment Form to UC Davis.
-The Data and Technology Assessment Form replaces the Software Related Services (SRS) form that was previously required.
+6. You submit a Data and Technology Assessment Form to UC Davis, answering some questions about bulk data transfer and accessibility for compliance purposes.
+Your unit head will receive a link to sign the DTA form online.
+(The Data and Technology Assessment Form replaces the Software Related Services (SRS) form.)

 7. You submit your PO to BOC/SWPR.

-8. BOC/SWPR makes sure the product is on the approved list, and then they send your PO to the UC Davis procurement team.
+8. BOC/SWPR makes sure the product is on the VRA list, and then they send your PO to the UC Davis procurement team.
 BOC/SWPR provides you with a PO number.

 9. UC Davis makes sure you signed the Data and Technology Assessment Form, and then they purchase the product on your behalf.